markxeasy/codeigniter-italian/README.md

 NOTE: translation could be not perfect and have some errors in it.

-All files have to be place in: system/language/italian
+All files have to be place in: system/language/italian And the $config['language'] variable in the application/config/config.php file has to be changed in 'italian'.

 -----------------------------------------------------------------------------------------------